jellis18/police_shooting_data/README.md

 Where possible intermediate datasets are downloaded directly from source.
 Otherwise they are stored in the ``datasets`` directory.

 Furthermore, all derived datasets will be stored in ``derived_datasets``.

+## Comments, Questions, Issues

+If you have any questions or comments or want to suggest changes open a new [issue](https://github.com/jellis18/police_shooting_data/issues) and let me know!